 The Area is a blended component unit of the City in its basic financial statements.
 All significant activities over which the Gresham Redevelopment Commission (GRDC) exercises oversight responsibility have been included in the component unit financial statements.
-This governing body has the ability to impose its will on the Area as determined on the basis of budget adoption, taxing authority, and funding.
+The City has the ability to impose its will on the Area as determined on the basis of budget adoption, taxing authority, and funding.

 An Intergovernmental Agreement (IGA) exists between the City and the Area for urban renewal project funding, internal service charges and debt issuance and repayment.
-The Area has remaining borrowing capacity of \$53,409,323 at June 30, 2018.
+The Area has remaining borrowing capacity of \$45,709,323 at June 30, 2019.
 The Area's activities are reported in the Rockwood UR Capital Projects Fund and the Rockwood UR Debt Service Fund.